zipibz/pharmacy-lookup/instructions.md

 1. Install or update [Homebrew](https://brew.sh/) to the latest version using `brew update`.
 2. Install the latest PHP version using Homebrew via `brew install php`.
 3. Install [Composer](https://getcomposer.org/).
-4. Install MYSQL using Homebrew via `brew install mysql`
+4. Install MySQL using Homebrew via `brew install mysql`

 ## Database Setup
 After installing mysql, you will need to create a database to allow the application to perform migrations and seeding.
 Perform the steps below in your terminal to create a database that the application can connect to: